eahrold/AHKeychain/README.md

     [keychain deleteItem:item error:&error];
 ```

-#####And finally to remove the keychain file a keychain.
-It's Destructive.
+#####And finally to remove the keychain file.
+It's Destructive!
-_*you cannot delete either the login keychain or the system keychain_
+_*you calling this method on either the login keychain or the system keychain will fail_
 ```Objective-c
 	[keychain deleteKeychain];
 ```
 ====

-##Class Methods for connivence
+##Class Methods for convenience
 _you can specify kAHKeychainLoginKeychain, kAHKeychainSystemKeychain, or a full path to the keychain_
 #####Setting a password
 ```Objective-c